RutledgePaulV/terra-kube-do/README.md

 # do the necessary things to reach desired state
 terraform apply

-# automatically configures your local kubectl and embeds the certs in the conf
+# configures your local kubectl and embeds the certs in the conf
+./kubectl.sh

+# select the new cluster for kubectl's active context
+kubectl config use-context kube-kube

+# prove everything should be working!
 kubectl get nodes

+# install any addons
+kubectl create -f dns_addon.yml
 ```